smartcontractkit/documentation/docs/Using Randomness/example-contracts.md

 1. After you deploy these consumer contracts, add them to the subscription as approved consumers using the `addConsumer()` function on your subscription manager contract.

-1. On the consumer contracts, run their `requestRandomWords()` functions to request and receive random values.
+1. On each of the consumer contracts, run their `requestRandomWords()` functions to request and receive random values.

 1. When you are done with this contract and its subscription, run the `cancelSubscription()` to close the subscription and send remaining LINK tokens to your wallet address.